DaddyVladd/Payload/README.md

 Contributions are welcome!
 You can contribute in the following ways:

 *   **GitHub:** Open issues to report bugs, suggest features, or request improvements.
 Submit pull requests with code changes.
-*   **Discord:**  Engage in discussions and share ideas in the forum section of my Discord server (Discord name: VladF4).
+*   **Discord:**  Engage in discussions and share ideas in the forum section of my Discord server (Discord link: https://discord.gg/gAuz5Y8rVZ).

 ## License